London Philharmonic Choir: Jackman era (1992–1994)

-Creed era (1994–present)
+Creed era (1994–2025)

 Neville Creed instructing the choir during the dress rehearsal of Mahler's Resurrection Symphony at the Royal Festival Hall on 25 September 2009.

 Neville Creed was the former head of music at Tiffin School and conductor of the Bournemouth and Guildford choirs.
 He collaborated with the LPC by preparing the Tiffin Boys' Choir on the Mahler Eight recording in 1987.
 His brother, Marcus Creed, is also a noted English conductor, now based in Germany.
 Creed's enthusiasm and drive enabled the LPC to undertake a membership drive and to build up morale.
 The choir was able to give creditable performances with the LPO at the Royal Festival Hall in the 1994/95 LPO concert season of the Britten and Verdi Requiems under Welser-Möst, Berlioz concerts with Norrington, Beethoven's Ninth and Bruckner's Te Deum with Haitink, and two performances of Verdi's Aida with Zubin Mehta.

 However, the prevailing economic conditions in the arts in Britain meant orchestras were under ever increasing financial strains.
 By the time of Franz Welser-Möst departure in 1996, the LPC ceased to be on the payroll of the LPO and became autonomous.
 This meant that the choir needed to maintain some form of financial stability while recognising concerts with the LPO were no longer guaranteed.
 The main focus for the choir was to improve its standard of choral singing if it were to survive as reputation alone was not enough to garner any engagements.
 The choir began approaching and performing with other orchestras such as the Royal Philharmonic Orchestra, The London Symphony Orchestra and the Philharmonia Orchestra.
 The choir also actively pursued engagements from arts organisations through networks known by individual choir members, such as IMG Artists (Hampton Court Music Festival) and Raymond Gubbay (Classical Spectacular concerts).
 LPC members were also likely to be found augmenting other larger choirs and their respective orchestras, such as the Royal Choral Society or the London Symphony Chorus if a large force was required for a particular performance.
 Eventually, the relationship between the LPO and LPC settled into one of mutual respect and goodwill.
 The choir was now given the right of first refusal for future choral projects involving the LPO.

 In 1996, Princess Alexandra, The Hon Lady Ogilvy accepted the choir's invitation to become its first Patron.
-In the same year, Sir Roger Norrington became the second President of the choir.
+In the same year, Sir Roger Norrington became the second president of the choir.
 In 1997, the LPC celebrated its 50th anniversary with a performance of Vaughan Williams' Sea Symphony at the Royal Albert Hall conducted by Neville Creed and attended by Princess Alexandra and Ursula Vaughan Williams.